$0 PTE Academic Preparation Guide — Quick-Start Checklist

 As of April 2026, AHPRA's English language requirements for PTE Academic are:

 Two things stand out immediately.
-First, the overall minimum of 63 sits between the standard Competent (50) and Proficient (65) thresholds for skilled migration visas.
+First, AHPRA's overall minimum is separate from the component thresholds used for skilled migration English levels.
 Second — and more importantly — the Speaking minimum of 76 is dramatically higher than the other component minimums.
-A candidate can achieve 90 in Listening, 85 in Reading, and 80 in Writing, but if Speaking is 75, the application fails.
+A candidate can achieve 90 in Listening, 85 in Reading, and 80 in Writing, but if Speaking is 75, the AHPRA threshold is not met.

 This asymmetric threshold reflects AHPRA's position that verbal communication in clinical settings carries specific patient safety implications.
 The ability to speak clearly and accurately with patients, carers, and colleagues is treated as a distinct and elevated requirement compared to receptive or written skills.